dxlabskku/MultiPop/README.md

 Third, we conducted a text-cleaning process on the post-caption data.

 Following the preprocessing stage, the dataset underwent further refinement to ensure its suitability for analysis, resulting in a final dataset comprising 8,765 posts.

+The sample data can be found in the 'data' folder.
+To request access to the full dataset, please reach out to us through the contact us directly via email with your request details.